-B.1.
-Description of the consultation methods
+A.1.
+Description of the consultation methods used

->>Discuss whether physical meeting was organized or feedback on programme design was collected electronically.
-Also include information on consultation time period.
+>>Describe all methods used, explicitly stating whether a physical meeting was organized, if feedback was collected electronically, or a combination of both.

-B. 2.
-Key programme information
+A. 2.
+Information Made Available to Stakeholders

->> Discuss key programme information shared with stakeholders.
-It should include details of each technology/practice covered by the Programme, the implementation plan, geographical scope of the programme, entities involved, interaction with other similar initiative/programme in overlapping geographical boundary etc.
+>> Report on the key programme information shared with stakeholders, including: details of each technology/practice covered by the Programme, the implementation plan, consultations planned (e.g. at programme or VPA/CPA level only), geographical scope of the programme, entities involved, interaction with other similar initiatives/programmes in overlapping geographical boundaries.

-B.3.
-Invitation tracking table
+A.3.
+Invitation/consultation tracking table

+>> A Gold Standard representative should be invited by email help@goldstandard.org